Tselana Travel

 Overnight: Donegal | Lough Eske Castle

-Room Type: x1 Courtyard Double
+Room Type: x1 Junior Suite

 Meals Included: Breakfast

-Day 16 - Thursday 24th July - The Hills of Donegal
+Day 16 - Thursday 10th July - The Hills of Donegal

 Spend some time today exploring South Donegal with a local guide.
 A morning hike on the highest sea cliffs in Europe, three times higher than the Cliffs of Moher, is the perfect way to work up an appetite for some traditional fish and chips, al fresco, straight off the boat in a little harbour town.
 Your hike takes you on the little-travelled Pilgrim’s Path, a route used for Christian pilgrimages for centuries.
 You’ll get the chance to do something few visitors get to do: stand atop the edge of the Slieve League Cliffs.
 There are terrific views of the cliffs, the Atlantic Ocean, the mountains of Sligo, and Donegal Bay.
 Later, head into town to enjoy a delicious dinner in a local restaurant.